kirkseytc/htoc/README.md

 # htoc

-htoc is a command line tool for GNU Linux that takes in a header file and will create a template c file from it.
+htoc is a command line tool for GNU Linux that takes in a header file and will create a c file with the method declarations already rewritten.

 ## Dependency